stefanrmmr/kaggle_twitter_airline_sentiment/README.md

 **TWITTER ACCESS DATA**

-In order to access the full real time
-twitter sentiment analysis application,
+In order to access the full real time twitter sentiment analysis application
-one needs to add their Twitter credentials
+one has to add their Twitter credentials to twitter_acc\twitter_acc_config.yaml
-to the twitter_acc\twitter_acc_config.yaml

 **USE CASES & APPLICATION**

-Analysis of most recent tweets for specific airlines using
+Analysis of the most recent tweets for specific airlines using the
-titter API and evaluation of average online sentiment.
+tweepy titter API liabrary and evaluation of average online sentiments.